- Submitted by Dahlia

 Cooking time: 25 minutes

-- Mixed Vegetables - about 2 cups (You can use whatever vegetables that you have on hand.
-The vegetables may include (but not limited to) carrots, cauliflower, cabbage, beetroot, radish, brinjal, capsicum, zucchini, beans etc.)
+- Mixed Vegetables - about 2 cups (Note :- You can use whatever vegetables that you have on hand.
+My favourite vegetables that I like to add are capsicum, carrot, green peas and cauliflower.
+Other vegetables that can be added include beetroot, radish, brinjal, zucchini, beans etc.)

 - Green Peas - 1/4 cup